On this page

 To create accessible truncated text, it’s crucial to consider both the visual presentation and accessibility implications.
 Here are key points and techniques to achieve this.

-CSS for truncation
+CSS techniques for truncation

 For single-line text truncation, you can use the text-overflow: ellipsis; property along with overflow: hidden; and white-space: nowrap;.
 For multi-line truncation, -webkit-line-clamp can be used, though it’s not fully supported across all browsers.